vladyslavnUA/INT-1.3-AND-INT-2.3-Spring-Intensive/Proposals/junior-proposal.md

-# Spring Intensive Deliverable Proposal - Juniors
+# Juniors Spring Intensive Deliverable Proposal

 ## TODO: copy this file, fill it out, and push it up to your project's repo.